RxLaboratory/Ramses/src-docs/docs/pipeline/administration.md

 </figure>

 !!! warning
     **Ramses is still under active development**, and this documentation is still being written.

+    We strongly invite you to read the [changelog](../changelog.md) to know what's going on, and especially to have a look at the [known issues](../changelog.md).

 In order to use *Ramses*, at least one **user** and one **project** are needed; when using the [*Ramses Client Application*](../components/client/index.md), you can also manage other elements.